EarthZetaOrg/ai-trading-bot/docs/hyperopt.md

 In some situations, you may need to run Hyperopt (and Backtesting) with the `--eps`/`--enable-position-staking` and `--dmmp`/`--disable-max-market-positions` arguments.

-By default, hyperopt emulates the behavior of the Freqtrade Live Run/Dry Run, where only one open trade is allowed for every traded pair.
+By default, hyperopt emulates the behavior of the earthzetaorg Live Run/Dry Run, where only one open trade is allowed for every traded pair.
 The total number of trades open for all pairs is also limited by the `max_open_trades` setting.
 During Hyperopt/Backtesting this may lead to some potential trades to be hidden (or masked) by previosly open trades.